DDarrow123/country_card_grid_challenge/README.md

 # Valtech Code Challenge
-A code challenge that displays cards with various countries and cities!
+A code challenge that displays country cards with various country names, cities, and a brief blurb about each city!

 ## API